 In the end, your need to feed yourself — to not go hungry — will always override your desire to be thin.
 Survival has an energy requirement, not a size preference.

 Not to mention the fact that weight has very little to do with health.
-While critics of the Health at Every Size® movement are quick to question whether an individual really can be healthy at any size — what about those who are bedridden due to weight? —these black-and-white questions too easily dismiss the movement’s core purpose.
+While critics of the Health at Every Size® movement are quick to question whether an individual really can be healthy at any size, what about those who are bedridden due to weight? —These black-and-white questions too easily dismiss the movement’s core purpose.

 Ultimately, you didn’t fail the diet; the diet failed you.